CCurl/c3/README.md

 emit     (C--)             Output C as a character. key      (--C)             C: Next keyboard char, wait if no char available. key?     (--F)             F: FALSE if no char available, else TRUE.
+                NOTE: key and ?key are currently only implemented for WINDOWS.
+                      They are not yet implemented under LINUX,

 *** FILES ***
 fopen    (n m--fh)         n: name, m: mode (eg - rt), fh: file-handle.